tshepang/blog/content/computing/Asus Zenbook UX305F.rst

 What makes the Vaio Pro 13 better:

-- My setup could likely be better, because I use ``XVideo Output (XCB)`` in VLC to play videos, and that eats around 50% CPU.

 - The charger does not have a USB charging port

 - The laptop is less pretty (so boring), and I'm not a fan of the